mosaicnetworks/monetd/docs/design.rst

 The MONET Hub is a pivotal utility that facilitates the creation of mobile ad-hoc blockchains, and the emergence of a new breed of decentralised applications.
-To maximise the performance, security, and flexibility of this system, we have opted to build a smart-contract platform based on the Ethereum Virtual Machine, and a state-of-the-art BFT consensus algorithm, Babble.
+To maximise the performance, security, and flexibility of this system, we have opted to build the Monet Toolchain, a smart-contract platform based on the Ethereum Virtual Machine and a state-of-the-art BFT consensus algorithm, Babble.
 To govern the validator-set involved in the consensus algorithm, we have chosen to implement a Proof of Authority system, with the idea of extending to Proof of Stake when more evidence of its efficacy becomes available.